 Rick Warren’s best selling book The Purpose Driven Church provides important principles for the church at large.
 I’d like someone to write a book for the cell church called The Leadership Driven Church.
 Raising up a continual flow of healthy multiplying cell leaders is the heart of the cell church.
 Cells are leader breeders.
 Cells breed new leaders.
 If you catch the awesome power of raising up an army of leaders through the cell strategy, you’ll succeed.

-Some cell churches do better than others in producing and sustaining the leadership flow in their churches.
+One cell church will do better than another in producing and sustaining the leadership flow in their churches.
 Some transitioning cell churches start out well, but as soon as the already prepared saints are taken, their cell church begins to sink.
 Such churches fail to understand how to develop and supervise new leaders.
 It’s a leadership strategy.

-What are some of the key Biblical principles behind leadership development in the cell church?
+Biblical principles of leadership in the cell church

 Christ’s Choice of the Twelve